CorgiDev/animalDex/README.md

 ## Acknowledgments

-* Project inspiration from the May 2018 Session FSJS Thursday class project.
+* Project inspiration from the May 2018 Session FSJS Thursday class project and the Pokedex featured in Gamefreak's Pokemon franchise.